 A: Yes!
 In a day where a person has to be safety conscious in many different aspects as before, we can keep your membership unlisted.
 Although we want contact information such as phone number, email, etc… we NEVER give this information out.
 This information is used strictly for contact within the club by the Board Members and standing committees only.

 Q: Are the member’s addresses ever given out or sold to outside sources?

 A: NEVER!!!
 The addresses in the Club’s Directory are to help members contact other members by state and region for the purpose of expanding the “Highpointing Experience.”

 Q: Are there any regional gatherings of the Highpointers Club?

 A: No, not officially.
-There are, however, many spontaneous gathering sometime called “Mini-Konvention’s.”
+There are, however, many spontaneous gatherings sometime called “Mini-Konventions.”
 These have no official connections with the club and are not sponsored by the club.
-These gatherings are usually circling around some project that members are working on, a trip to a certain point of interest or maybe just a baseball game.
+These gatherings are usually circling around some project that members are working on, a trip to a certain point of interest or maybe just a sports game.
 Sometimes a mention in the newsletter will be made or just a last minute thing evolving during the convention.

 Q: Why does the Club frequently use the word “Klub” and “Konvention” instead of Club or Convention?

 A: The letter “K” is a unique item with this club.
 There are several stories that have evolved on this very subject.
 My official story came from our Guru Jack (Jakk) Longacre.
 Jakk once told me that when he was starting up the club (remember, the club started from about 10 members) that he had to get a typewriter, so Jakk, being the frugal one that he was, found such a deal that even he couldn’t refuse.
 Little did he know, until he started on the first club newsletter, there was no “C” key.
 Ever inventive, Jakk decided that the letter “K” would suffice.
 Hence… history is made.